 Complete the University Application, providing contact information for three recommenders, uploading your CV/resume (list professional experience, awards, honors, publications, presentations, professional affiliations, and professional development activities), requesting your official transcripts, and submitting the application with payment.
 After this step, you will be able to add any additional student-generated application materials.

 2. Send one set of Official Transcripts from all previous institutions attended

 - These transcripts must be sent directly from the institution; please contact the Registrar’s Office at the institutions you attended for the appropriate procedures and fee information.
 Have the transcripts sent directly to the corresponding Graduate Admissions Representative.

 - International Applicants: Submit original or attested copies of all transcripts, diplomas, mark sheets, and certificates from all secondary schools and colleges attended and official English translations if original or attested documents are not in English.

-- Applicants whose first language is not English are required to submit proof of proficiency in the English language as a condition for regular admission to MSU.
-Details regarding profficency testing and minimum scores required by the University may be located here.
+Applicants whose first language is not English are required to submit proof of proficiency in the English language as a condition for regular admission to MSU.
+Review details regarding proficiency testing and minimum scores required by the University.

-- International applicants are required to submit an Affidavit of Support and financial proof.
-This statement, which is found on the Grad School's website, must originate from your source of support and must be a certified, original statement with stamp and original signature.
+If an offer of admission is received, international applicants are required to submit an Affidavit of Support and financial proof and a copy of their passport.
+This statement, which is found on the Grad School’s website, must originate from your source of support and must be a certified, original statement with stamp and original signature.